 To everyday consumers the differences in standards are arbitrary.
-However, for olive oil producers, the differences in standards can heavily impact whether or not their product is considered extra virgin.
+However, for producers, the differences in standards can heavily impact whether or not their product is considered extra virgin.

 At EXAU, our products are 100% produced in Calabria, Italy.
-Therefore, we follow the International Olive Council’s standards.
-We do stay up to date on the standards other councils implement to gain an understanding of the industry globally.
+Therefore, we follow the IOC’s standards.
+We stay up to date on the standards other councils implement to gain an understanding of the industry globally.

 All of the IOC standards and guides are accessible to the public, free, and available in multiple languages.

-The FDA does not regulate the differences between extra virgin, virgin, and ordinary olive oils.
+The FDA does not regulate the differences between ordinary, virgin, and extra virgin olive oil.
 However, the FDA does regulate all imported foods, including olive oil.
-But, since they do not monitor the differences between the kinds of oil the boundaries of this industry are quite blurry.
-It makes it very easy to share misinformation.
+But, since they do not monitor the different grades of the product the boundaries and rules for this industry can feel very opaque.

-EVOO is a simple food, however, producing it is wildly complex.
-Creating incredible olive oil is done by focusing on the details.
+Extra virgin olive oil is a simple food, however, producing it is wildly complex.
+Creating an incredible product requires producers to focus on the details.

 You May Also Like...